ISSI-EMIC-Team-522-2021/ISSI_Workshop1/Day_Overview_notes.md

 **Reviewer:**

 **Topics to cover**
 ### Lab_EMIC
   + **Lead author:**
   + **Additional Authors:**
   + **Reviewer:**

+Maybe reach out to Jacob - How lab plasmas can help us understand the waves in space.

+Claudia will look at Bazilian labs about this as well.

 ### Radiation_remediation
   + **Lead author:** Claudia Medeiros